cypress-io/testing-workshop-cypress/README.md

 During a testing workshop in Boston I have covered this material in 3 hours (with 25 minute lunch break).
 Everyone worked or coded for the most part, except for CI and the Cypress dashboard sections, which I simply showed via slides and actual sites.

 During the workshop, keep `todomvc` app running in one shell, while each section `00-start`, `01-basic`, etc. has its own Cypress and specs.
 Usually a spec has several tests with placeholder comments.
 The workshop attendees are expected to make the tests pass using the knowledge from slides and hints (and Cypress documentation).
+Note that most folders have prepared `spec.js` file and `answer.js` file.
+The `answer.js` file is ignored by Cypress using a setting in `cypress.json`.

+The slides can be shown directly via the [presentation link][presentation] above.
+The Markdown files in [slides](slides) folder also has a little bit of speaker notes.